 Exploring the brain

-Scintigraphy is one of the most commonly used techniques in understanding the way the body works, and providing diagnostics when it doesn’t.
-The level of the radioactive tracer present in the brain is directly proportional to the rate of blood flow: at a maximum in the most active parts of the brain (coloured in red).
-This comparison of brain ‘slices’ for a healthy person and an Alzheimer victim helps to highlight the affected areas, showing that the greater damage is done in the more active sections of the brain
+Scintigraphy is a commonly used techniques in understanding the way the body works, and providing diagnostics when it doesn’t.
+The level of the radioactive tracer present in the brain is directly proportional to the rate of blood flow: it is at a maximum in the most active parts of the brain (coloured in red).
+This comparison of brain ‘slices’ for a healthy person and an Alzheimer victim helps to highlight the affected areas, showing that damage is done in active sections of the brain

 © André Aurengo, Hôpital Pitié-Salpétrière ©